ignite/cli/docs/docs/network/02-coordinator.md

 ### Set a custom launch time

 By default, the launch time will be set to the earliest date possible.
-In practice, the validators should have time in order to prepare their node for the network launch.
+In practice, the validators should have time to prepare their node for the network launch.
 If a validator fails to be online, they can get jailed for inactivity in the validator set.

 The coordinator can specify a custom time with the `--launch-time` flag.